 Best of Diversity

-In this book, children learn all the different ways they can make friends — sharing, being polite, and being kind to animals.
+In this book, children learn all the qualities for developing friendships, such as sharing, being polite, and being kind to animals.
 There are so many ways to make friends.

 Todd Snow’s book for pre-schoolers is stunningly illustrated and includes an ethnically diverse group of friends.